 Data sources and methodology

-The target population of the Marriage database is new marriages of Canadian residents in Canada.
+The target population of the Marriage database is new marriages of Canadian residents.

-Other types of unions such as common-law relationships, civil unions, and partnerships registered with partnerships registries are excluded.
+The formation of other types of unions such as common-law relationships, civil unions, and partnerships registered with partnerships registries are not included.

 This survey is a census with a cross-sectional design.

 Provincial and territorial Vital Statistics Acts (or equivalent legislation) render compulsory the registration of all live births, stillbirths, deaths and marriages within their jurisdictions.
 These Acts follow, as closely as possible, a Model Vital Statistics Act that was developed to promote uniformity of legislation and reporting practices among the provinces and territories.

 The Canadian Vital Statistics system operates under an agreement between the Government of Canada and governments of the provinces and territories.
 The Vital Statistics Council for Canada, an advisory committee set up by an Order-in-Council, oversees policy and operational matters.
 All provincial and territorial jurisdictions and Statistics Canada are represented on the Vital Statistics Council.
 Under the agreement, all registrars collect a specified set of data elements, although any of them may decide to collect additional information.